ioncmt/material-action-button/README.md

 * onClick: function that will be called when element is clicked.
 * label: displayed in front of the menu element (Not took into account for the main Action).
 * letter: will replace the icon if you don't have.
+* id: gets set as the id of the resulting element.

 Full exemple: